david-04/shortycut/src/docs/loading-separate-files.md

 Loading files in parallel is quicker than doing it sequentially.
 But their actual order is unpredictable and can be different each time.
-In many cases that's not a problem, but it can become one when a file overrides keywords or uses JavaScript variables and functions that are defined in another file.
+In many cases, that's not a problem, but it can become one when a file overrides keywords or uses JavaScript variables and functions that are defined in another file.
 In those cases, `andThen` can be used to describe dependencies between the files: